 Can Dahlias Be Grown as Perennials?

 Perennials are plants that live for at least three years, while tender perennials won’t survive cold winters.
-Tender dahlia plants are actually tropical plants and they are perennial only if you live in USDA plant hardiness zone 8 or higher.
+Tender dahlia plants are actually tropical plants, and they are perennial only if you live in USDA plant hardiness zone 8 or higher.
 If your hardiness zone is 7 or below, you have a choice: either grow dahlias as annuals or dig the tubers and store them until spring.

 Growing Dahlias Year Round

-In order to get the most of your dahlias, you’ll need to determine your hardiness zone.
+In order to get the most out of your dahlias, you’ll need to determine your hardiness zone.
 Once you know which zone you’re in, the following tips will help in growing or keeping these plants healthy and happy each year.

 - Zone 10 and above – If you live in zone 10 or above, you can grow dahlia plants as perennials.
 The plants require no winter protection.